A bijective proof of Andrews' refinement of the Alladi-Schur theorem: Bijections

 Now, the bijection\footnote{This bijection can be thought of as dual to $\phi'$.} on the Schur partitions that corresponds to equation $(3)$ can finally be presented.

 \begin{thm} There is a bijection In particular,

 \end{thm}

-\begin{proof} It's clear that $\phi(\pi)=\psi(G(\pi))$ is a bijection as it is a composition of bijections.
-Furthermore, the intersection of any two of the three sets on the right side is empty since partitions from different sets have different sizes.
+\begin{proof} It's clear that $\phi$, defined by $\phi(\pi)=\psi(G(\pi))$, is a bijection as it is a composition of bijections.
+Furthermore, the intersection of any two of the three sets on the right-hand side is empty since partitions from different sets have different sizes.
 So we have as claimed. \end{proof}

 At last, the main result is now easy to prove.

 \begin{thm} There is a bijection \end{thm}